- Challenge Spirits

 - Use of Foreigen Language

-*Application procedures will be announced by March 27th, 2018.
+Applicant Guidance Session and Application procedures will be announced by the beginning of February, 2019.

 What is the FIRST Program?FIRST is a four-day, three-night program that offers first-year students the opportunity to spend the break between quarters*1 to travel to other parts of Japan or overseas and directly experience Asian culture and society by interacting with local people and conducting field research.
 The FIRST Program is held twice a year: once in another country for domestic students in the spring and once in another part of Japan for international students in the fall.